 Meals - B,L,D

 We are on the move today as we travel (around 2 hours) by high-speed train across the plains of La Mancha to the ancient city of Córdoba.
 Córdoba is the best showcase for Spain's 8 centuries of Moorish legacy.
 You will have some free time after checking in to explore the interesting white-washed, cobbled streets.
 We take a late afternoon tour with an expert guide and will see the incredible building that is the current-day Cathedral, built around the original 8th century Mosque - a truly unique fusion of religions, architecture and aesthetics.
-Tonight we dine in a local restaurant; Córdoba is known for its excellent cuisine.
+This evening we dine in a local restaurant; Córdoba is known for its excellent cuisine.
+After dinner we enjoy a very special event: the equestrian show with Andalusian horses inside the Alcazar-Palace

 Meals - B,D

-We drive to Granada today, but on the way stop off for a gentle 8km (2.5 hours) hike in the Spanish countryside, enjoying sweeping views over a sea of olive groves.
+We drive to Granada today, but on the way stop off for an easy hike in the Spanish countryside, enjoying sweeping views over a sea of olive groves.
 We end up in the tiny village of Zuheros, where we learn about olive oil, an essential and age-old part of Andalucía's economic, agricultural and social life, as well as its cuisine.

 In Zuheros, we'll meet with a local who makes his own oil, and of course, we will do a tasting - oils like wines are all different!
 We sit down to a lunch of some of the countless dishes which use olive oil.
 After a lazy long lunch we continue on for around another hour to Granada, a lively city of cobbled stone streets, fun bars and cafes, Bohemians, gypsies, artists, and of course the stunning Alhambra palaces.